-- 1. All Subdivision development applications will be required to include a photometric plan of the site showing the proposed design light levels, along with details of the exterior light fixtures proposed to be used at the site. - 2.
-Light spillage from new Subdivision development projects onto adjacent properties and roads shall be avoided.
-The target light levels at the development property's boundaries shall be 0.0 foot-candles. - 3.
-All exterior light fixtures shall be properly shielded to prevent glare and to direct light downwards and onto a property. - 4.
-Light wattages may have to be reduced where reflective surfaces on the site may cause secondary (reflected) glare and light trespass. - 5.
-These policies will be implemented through the Subdivision and/or site plan approval processes. - 6.
-The Municipality may enact a Dark Skies By-Law in order to further implement these policies.
-Such a by-law may include regulations associated with public education as part of the implementation strategy.
+- a) All Subdivision development applications will be required to include a photometric plan of the site showing the proposed design light levels, along with details of the exterior light fixtures proposed to be used at the site. - b) Light spillage from new Subdivision development projects onto adjacent properties and roads shall be avoided.
+The target light levels at the development property's boundaries shall be 0.0 foot-candles.

+- c) All exterior light fixtures shall be properly shielded to prevent glare and to direct light downwards and onto a property. - d) Light wattages may have to be reduced where reflective surfaces on the site may cause secondary (reflected) glare and light trespass. - e) These policies will be implemented through the Subdivision and/or site plan approval processes. - f) The Municipality may enact a Dark Skies By-Law in order to further implement these policies.

-2.2.3 HOUSING
+2.3 HOUSING